peanut996/random-interview-platform/README_EN.md

 - Configure editor: choose theme, font size, and programming language
 - Configure OpenAI parameters: endpoint, model, and API key

+## 🤝 Contribute Questions

+Through the built-in contribution feature, you can easily add new questions to the platform:

+- **Text Contribution**: Directly paste text content containing interview questions
+- **URL Contribution**: Provide a link to a webpage containing interview questions
+- **Edit & Confirm**: After parsing, you can edit question details including title, type, difficulty and categories
+- **Automatic Processing**: The system will automatically create a Pull Request to help merge your questions into the database

+Contributed questions will help all platform users improve their skills.

 ## 🌟 Featured Capabilities

 ### ✅ Professional Coding Environment